execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 Back to the binary conversion.
 How can we correct it?

-We make sure the 1 we shift is cast to a 64-bit integer, suffixed by an "l" or accessed through a 64-bit integer variable to prevent it from being the default 32-bit integer.
+We make sure the 1 we shift is cast to a 64-bit integer, suffixed by an "L" or accessed through a 64-bit integer variable to prevent it from being the default 32-bit integer.

 ```c
 /*